-For Deliveries to
+For Deliveries to NWPL:

-Average Daily Volume for the Month < ______ MMBtu/d: $____ Per Receipt Point MMBtu.

-Average Daily Volume for the Month >= _____ and <_____ MMBtu/d: $___ Per Receipt Point MMBtu.

-Average Daily Volume for the Month >= _____ MMBtu/d: $____ Per Receipt Point MMBtu.
+$0.25 Per Receipt Point Mcf

 RATE ESCALATION: The gathering rate shall be escalated annually beginning on the first anniversary of the Effective Date of this Agreement based on the GDP Implicit Price Deflator contained in the Gross Domestic Product, 4th quarter (final) report, published by the U. S. Department of Commerce, Bureau of Economic Analysis, “GDP Deflator” in March of each year.
 For purposes of escalating this contract, the annual rate escalation percentage (“Escalator”) will be determined by Gatherer each April 1 by calculating the percent of increase from the previous year’s GDP Deflator and the current year’s GDP Deflator, which shall never exceed the maximum lawful rate, if applicable.
 The Parties state and agree that the annual Rate Escalation shall not exceed 4%.